9623D-Double-Vision/DoubleVisionNB/README.md

 We finished first with 13 WPs, 44 APs, and 378 SPs, and we had a final record of 6-0.
 We selected 52455A Hyper Resolution, completed with 8 WPs, 24 APs, 249 SPs, and a final record of 4-2, but placed first in the skills competition.

 ### SF 1-1 (Semifinals)
-We played on the red alliance and went against teams 93400A and 9623S. **We won this match with 101-48.**
+We played on the red alliance and went against teams 93400A and 9623S. **We won this match 101-48.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufort%20Semifinals.PNG">

 ### F 1-1 (Finals)
-We played on the red alliance and went against teams 31055B and 9623W. **We won this match with 160-62.**
+We played on the red alliance and went against teams 31055B and 9623W. **We won this match 160-62.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufort%20Finals%20match.PNG">